awslabs/goformation/README.md

 If a reference is not a pseudo parameter, GoFormation will try to resolve it within the AWS CloudFormation template. **Currently, this implementation only searches for `Parameters` with a name that matches the ref, and returns the `Default` if it has one.**

-#### Warning: YAML short form intrinsic functions (e.g. !Sub)

-While this library supports both JSON and YAML AWS CloudFormation templates, it cannot handle short form intrinsic functions in YAML templates (e.g. `!Sub`).

-We will be adding support soon, however we need to patch Go's YAML library as it doesn't currently support tags.

-If you use a short form intrinsic function today, you'll either get the unresolved value (if the recieving field is a string field), or the template will fail to parse (if it's recieving field is a non-string field).

 ## Contributing